SAP-samples/teched2023-DT169/exercises/ex2/README.md

 A prompt will be displayed to set the variables for the data source.
 Since the filter values were already prefilled during the query designing, no change is required here.

 Click on **Set**.

 ![image](https://github.com/SAP-samples/teched2023-DT169/blob/main/exercises/ex2/images/9.png)

 ## Exercise 2.3 Add widgets and activate the story

 First, we will add a chart to see the Number of Open PO Items per Supplier.
-The **Number of Open PO Items** is the calculated measure that was introduced in the custom query.
+Note that **Number of Open PO Items** is the field which was added in the custom query as a new calculated measure.

 Under the **Insert** section, click on the **Chart** icon to add a new chart.